-Marijuana is the dried and ground up or shredded parts of the cannabis plant.
-Nearly all parts of the plant make up marijuana, including the leaves, stem, flowers, and seeds.
-As with other medications and procedures, marijuana use can potentially bring both positive and negative effects.
+Cannabis is the dried and ground up or shredded parts of the cannabis plant.
+Nearly all parts of the plant make up cannabis, including the leaves, stem, flowers, and seeds.
+As with other medications and procedures, cannabis use can potentially bring both positive and negative effects.

-Many of marijuana’s effects are short-term, meaning that they last for only a short period.
+Many effects of cannabis are short-term, meaning that they last for only a short period.
 Other effects are long-term and may not show up immediately.

-There is not much research into the effects of secondhand marijuana smoke.
+There is not much research into the effects of secondhand cannabis smoke.
 It is possible that secondhand smoke exposure may be enough to cause some of the temporary effects, as well as some of the long-term effects, in some people.
-More research is necessary to examine the effects of secondhand marijuana smoke.
+More research is necessary to examine the effects of secondhand cannabis smoke.

-Often, a person will smoke marijuana to feel its effects.
+Often, a person will smoke cannabis to feel its effects.
 However, a person could also:

 - vape it

 - use it as part of an oil